Power system operations and control: Hours-ahead operation

 In the hours prior to the delivery, a system operator might need to deploy additional supplemental reserves or even commit more generation units, primarily to ensure the reliability of the supply while still trying to minimize the costs.
-At the same time, operator must ensure that enough reactive power reserves are available to prevent the voltage collapse.
+At the same time, operator must ensure that enough reactive power reserves are available to prevent a voltage collapse.

 Dispatch curve

 The decisions ("economic dispatch") are based on the dispatch curve, where the X-axis constitutes the system power, intervals for the generation units are placed on this axis in the merit order with the interval length corresponding to the maximum power of the unit, Y-axis values represent the marginal cost (per-MWh of electricity, ignoring the startup costs).
 For cost-based decisions, the units in the merit order are sorted by the increasing marginal cost.
 The graph on the right describes an extremely simplified system, with three committed generator units (fully dispatchable, with constant per-MWh cost):